stegru/hexedit/README.md

 #hexedit

-Browser based hexeditor written in Dart.
+I wanted a cross platform hex-editor, I also wanted to learn Dart.
+So, here is a browser-based hexeditor written in Dart.

 Everything is done on the client.
 Live site: http://hexedit.uk/